jpdemos/lua-recycler-view/readme.md

 Without this, the game (Garry's Mod) would only be able to have about 200 panels before starting to lag, and creating 1000 panels would crash the game.

-With this, you can create as many panels as your RAM support (about 200mb for 1 000 000 simple panels) without lagging.
+With this, you can create as many panels as your RAM support without lagging.
 This is done by only showing the visible panels.

 The particularity of this project is that it supports panels with different size; Meaning each panels can have their own size without affecting the recycler view.